How to keep your dog safe and warm in cold weather

 Our safety tips will ensure you and your dog will be happy while walking in a winter wonderland.

-If you're walking in the dark, it's important to make sure your dog is visible to other dog owners and people in cars, so it's wise to get a coat with high-visibility reflective features or consider a flashing collar or light attachment providing it’s suitable for your dog and they’re comfortable wearing it.
+If you're walking in the dark, it's also important to make sure your dog is visible to other dog owners and people in cars.
+A coat with high-visibility reflective features, a flashing collar or light attachment, will help keep them safe and seen.
+Just make sure anything you buy is suitable for your dog and they’re comfortable wearing it.

 Wearing a coat or light attachment is a new experience for some dogs and needs to be introduced in a gradual and positive way.
 This will help your dog enjoy wearing their equipment for winters to come.